-Chambers' Approach to Data Protection, Privacy and Information Management
+Chambers' Approach to Data Protection, Privacy and Information Security

-The person with overall responsibility for the Data Protection, Privacy and Information Management Policy is the Head of Chambers.
-This responsibility includes conducting a review of the Policy to ensure its effectiveness no less than biennially.
+The persons with overall responsibility for this Policy are the Heads of Chambers.
+This responsibility includes conducting a formal review of the Policy to ensure its effectiveness no less than every two years.